 To support with handwriting practice at home, please see the image below with the letter formation that we teach.
-I have also attached the handwriting sheets that we use in school so you can select an appropriate size.
+I have also attached the handwriting sheets that we use in school our sheet is code (HW4):

 We know that it can sometimes be difficult to encourage handwriting practice but here are some things parents/carers could do with children to incorporate handwriting into daily activities: